daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us022/01.requirements-engineering/Readme.md

 * **AC3:** The new entry added must have the status of Planned.
 * **AC4:** The entry start date must correspond to the time GSM adds the entry to the Agenda.
 * **AC5:** Start Date can only contain numbers and follow the format xx/xx/xxxx.
-* pensar na unidade da Expected Duration
+* **AC6:** Expected Duration can only contain numbers that are not negative and their respective unit of measurement.
-* **ACX:** System must ensure that only GSM adds a new entry in the Agenda.
+* **AC7:** System must ensure that only GSM adds a new entry in the Agenda.

 ### 1.4.
 Found out Dependencies